 For most businesses, one of the most powerful ways to sell themselves is talking about who they’ve worked for - and the jobs they have done, especially if those jobs are for well-known and respected names within their industry.

-In-depth case studies and prominent client lists can be powerful qualifying resources for prospects.
-Potential buyers can look at your client roster, and if they see peers they respect on your list, are more likely to consider doing business with you.
+In-depth case studies and prominent client lists can be powerful qualifying prospect resources.
+Potential buyers can look at your client roster, and if they see peers they respect on your list, they are more likely to consider doing business with you.
 The thinking is: “If they are good enough for them, they are good enough for us”.

 But what if a contractor can’t do that?
-What if you work for clients in the background, as a contract manufacturer for example?
+What if you work for clients in the background as a contract manufacturer?
 How can you sell your business if you can’t talk about what you have done and who you have done it for?

 How do you market an invisible business?

-Inbound marketing can be a powerful way to gain leads, prospects and, ultimately, customers.
+Inbound marketing can be a powerful way to gain leads, prospects and customers.
 It’s an ideal tool for contract manufacturers to increase sales.
 And inbound marketing is now even more effective because the nature of buying has changed.

-Before the Internet, the main ways to find a contract manufacturer was through peer recommendation, attending endless trade shows or via direct sales calls.
+Before the Internet, the main ways to find a contract manufacturer were through peer recommendation, attending endless trade shows or via direct sales calls.

 But the world has changed.